Beyond Exascale: Dataflow Domain Translation on a Cerebras Cluster: Implementation on Wafer Scale Engine

 \subsection{Stencil Implementation}

 We implemented a generic stencil-code framework in the Tungsten dataflow language \cite{santos2024breaking}.
-The framework allows declaring state variables, defining time-stepping operators, and invoking translation primitives to moves data by a $(\stencilrange,\stencilrange)$-step in the grid space with a combination of memory copy and network transmission.
+The framework allows declaring state variables, defining time-stepping operators, and using translation primitives to move data by a $(\stencilrange,\stencilrange)$-step in the grid space with a combination of memory copy and network transmission.

 The framework itself is lean and consists of 1,000 lines of code, including core-to-core and node-to-node communication and all kernel functions.